 We’ve managed quite well to keep our dog away from socks, but he still steals other things.
 His favorite things are pieces of clothing or fabric items such as scarves and baby muslin wraps.
 If the item has human scent on it, our dog will value it even more and it’ll be harder for us to get the item off him.
 I would say our dog steals things on a daily basis.

 So where does this possessive behavior stem from in dogs?
 As dogs are individuals, every dog regardless of the breed, can have possessive tendencies.
 Beagles, however, are a good example of a dog breed that tends to be possessive over things.
 Some dogs also exhibit possessive tendencies over their owner, but I will not refer to that in this article.

 The reason why a dog steals something is because it sees it as valuable.
-In the dog’s mind this isn’t stealing by the way, it just sees something valuable that someone has left lying around so it decides to grab hold of it.
-Adding to an item’s value is the owner’s reaction: if you react in an extreme manner such as yelling “NO!” and run after your dog, this shows your dog that the item it’s got is valuable.
+In the dog’s mind this isn’t stealing by the way, it just sees something valuable someone has left lying around so it decides to grab hold of it.
+Adding to an item’s value is the owner’s reaction: if you react in an extreme manner such as yelling “NO!” and running after your dog, this shows your dog that the item is very valuable.

 As I mentioned earlier, my dog is the most possessive when he gets his teeth around things that smell like human, such as pieces of clothing or socks.
 Although he’s not possessive over his food and standard chews, he can get possessive over extra tasty bones.
 That’s why we never give him bones that trigger possessive behavior.

 The problem with possessive behavior is that it triggers aggressive behavior.
 This aggression generally stems from fear: fear of losing the item or fear of you the owner if you aggressively come after your dog.
 That’s why possessive behavior should be dealt with to reduce aggressive behavior.